Spider monkey: Behavior

 Spider monkeys are diurnal and spend the night sleeping in carefully selected trees.
 Groups are thought to be directed by a lead female, which is responsible for planning an efficient feeding route each day.
 Grooming is not as important to social interaction, owing perhaps to a lack of thumbs.

 Spider monkeys have been observed avoiding the upper canopy of the trees for locomotion.
 One researcher speculated this was because the thin branches at the tops of trees do not support the monkeys as well.

 At 107 g, the spider monkey brain is twice the size of the brain of a howler monkey of equivalent body size; this is thought to be a result of the spider monkeys' complex social system and their frugivorous diets, which consist primarily of ripe fruit from a wide variety (over 150 species) of plants.
 This requires the monkeys to remember when and where fruit can be found.
 The slow development may also play a role: the monkeys may live from 20 to 27 years or more, and females give birth once every 17 to 45 months.
-Gummy, presumably the oldest living spider monkey in captivity, is presumed to have been born wild in 1962 and currently resides at Fort Rickey Childrens Discovery Zoo located in Rome, New York.
+Gummy, presumably the oldest spider monkey in captivity, is presumed to have been born wild in 1962, resided at Fort Rickey Children's Discovery Zoo located in Rome, New York, and died at the age of 61, after living about twice as long as the average spider monkey.